 The margin between the selling price of the raw Albertan oil product and what a refined oil product would sell for, the differential, has and continues to be, each and every year over the decades this has been the pattern, an amount of money equal to the cost, each year, of building an oil refinery.
 This amount of money was lost to Alberta and to the Canadian economy as a whole.

-In the waning days of the previous administration in Alberta, some seven (7) billion dollars was injected into our market-challenged, oil industry sector, with the hope that somehow that money would trickle down into the hands of the hard-working families of this province.
+In the waning days of the previous administration in Alberta, Notley poured some seven (7) billion dollars into our market-challenged, oil industry sector, with the hope that somehow that money would trickle down into the hands of the hard-working families of this province.

 There are 4.6 million people living in Alberta, with an average family size of 3, there are over one (1) million families.
 That same 7 billion dollars, through means that we have available to distribute that money; tax credits, direct payments, among other means, would put more than ($4,800) forty-eight hundred dollars into each family in the province.